ruuda/blog/posts/build-system-insights.md

 A note on taxonomy:
-in this post I refer to Bazel a few times, the open-source version *Blaze*, Google’s internal build system.
+in this post I refer to Bazel a few times, the open-source version of *Blaze*,
+Google’s internal build system.
 Before Bazel was published,
 ex Googlers at other companies created Blaze clones, resulting in *Pants*, *Buck*, and *Please*.